mirandaio/practice-it/README.md

 post a message on his own website recommending technology companies not to hire me if I don't remove the code of the solutions.

-Even though I believe some people were benefitting from studying the solutions when they were stuck, I have decided to remove them from this repository because I don't want to hurt my employability in the future.
+I believe some people were benefitting from studying the solutions when they were stuck, I have decided to remove them from this repository because I don't want to hurt my employability in the future.

 Chapter 1: Introduction to Java Programming
 -------------------------------------------